bruab/bruab.github.io/needs.md

 More info here: [Quest: Create a guide to regenerative agriculture opportunities](/quests/regen-ag).

+## Answers to / opinions on open questions

+Here's a list of [stuff I'm trying to figure out](/open-questions).
+If you can help me figure it out, [please do](/contact).

 <br />

 # Needs that have been met :)